mhammadjaber00/kmm_shared_loc_demo/README.md

 2. **String Formatting**: iOS string formatting is simplified compared to Android
 3. **Language Addition**: Adding new languages requires updating both JSON files and iOS hardcoded strings

-## 🤝 Contributing

-### Adding New Strings
-1. Add the key constant to `StringKeys` object in `StringResourceManager.kt`
-2. Add the string to both `strings_en.json` and `strings_ar.json`
-3. Add the hardcoded string to both language maps in `StringResourceManager.ios.kt`
-4. Update any relevant demo code

-### Adding New Languages
-1. Create new JSON file: `strings_[language_code].json`
-2. Add corresponding hardcoded strings to iOS implementation
-3. Test RTL support if applicable

 ## 📄 License

 This project is provided as a demonstration and educational resource.
 Feel free to use and adapt for your own projects.